Bodleum/BibleNotes/ColossiansNotes.md

 5. **What reasons does Paul give for this?**
     * Filled in Christ: **(9--10)**
     1. **[Can't think of a follow up question for this]**
         * In Jesus, "the whole fullness of deity dwells" meaning that he is God in the flesh, and so he is all they need to know God.
         * Moreover, the Colossians have "been filled in him", meaning that they have a union with Christ and have been made complete in him.
 Note, they already have this.
         * Jesus is the "head of all rule and authority", meaning that there is no power greater than him.
     * Marked out: **(11--13)**
-    1. **What does Paul mean when he writes about "the circumcision of Christ"?**
+    2. **What does Paul mean when he writes about "the circumcision of** **Christ"?**
         * Paul compares physical circumcision to the spiritual action of "putting off the body of the flesh".
-The believers no longer live according to the flesh, *(see Galatians 5:24)* but now live in the kingdom of Christ.
+The believers no longer live according to the flesh, *(see Galatians 5:24)* but now live in the kingdom of Christ.  **(1:13)**
-          **(1:13)**
         * The Colossians don't need to look elsewhere for spiritual markers, since they already have been marked out by baptism.
         * Baptism represents the death to their sin and then the new life they have in Christ.
 It's a mirroring of Christ's death in their place on the cross and subsequent victory over death and sin in his resurrection, calling the believers to imitate Christ's behaviour in their own lives.
     * Made alive in Christ: **(13--15)**
-    1. **How does the resurrection of Jesus encourage us/them to walk in Christ?**
+    3. **How does the resurrection of Jesus encourage us/them to walk in** **Christ?**
         * Paul assures them that they need no extra method of removing sin, it has been fully dealt with by Jesus' sacrifice on the cross: "forgiven us all our trespasses", "cancelling the record of debt", "nailing it to the cross"
         * Additionally, Jesus has triumphed over all "rulers and authorities" and so the Colossians need look no further for security against demonic powers since Christ has "disarmed" them and "put them to open shame".
         * Having been made alive in Christ with their sins forgiven, the Colossians shouldn't go back to their evil ways, instead seeking to live in a way which pleases and honours God.
-6. **Paul makes it clear that all Christians are united to Christ (1:18).
-What** **does it look like for us to walk in Christ?**
+6. **Paul makes it clear that all Christians are united to Christ (1:18).**
+   **What does it look like for us to walk in Christ?**
     * Paul makes clear that the key to spiritual growth is to remain in Christ and live like him, and so we also should seek to be "rooted and built up in him and established in the faith".
 How?
         * As a life group, remind each other of the sufficiency of Christ, especially when we are struggling.
         * Maintain an active prayer and devotional routine.
         * "Continue steadfastly in prayer" **(4:2)**
         * "Set your minds on things that are above" **(3:2)**
         * "Put to death therefore what is earthy in you" **(3:5)**
-7. **What are some of the tempting alternatives to Christ/'Jesus+' we might see in St** **Andrews today?**
+7. **What are some of the tempting alternatives to Christ/'Jesus+' we might** **see in St Andrews today?**
     * False teachers don't come and announce themselves but come more subtly.
       We should be wary of anyone who presents an alternate program from Christ.
     * Some ways we can be lead into false teaching is by people saying "Oh, you're not a proper Christian unless you:
         * Go to church twice a week, and go to the prayer meeting.
         * Speak in tongues.
         * Don't drink or smoke.
         * Have a "Damascus road" experience.
         * Have a devotion at least x minutes long.
-        * Know about big theological words.
+        * Know about big theological words/concepts.
+        * Memorise apologetics.
     1. **How is Jesus better than these?**
-8. **According to these verses, what did Jesus achieve on the cross and how do** **we benefit from his work on our behalf?**
+8. **According to these verses, what did Jesus achieve on the cross and how** **do we benefit from his work on our behalf?**
+    * Gives us a 'circumcision of the spirit' **(2:11)**
+    * God raised Jesus from the grave and raises us 'with him through faith' **(2:12)**
+    * "made alive together with [Jesus]" **(2:13)**
+    * Forgives "all our trespasses" **(2:13)**
+    * Cancelled "the record of debt that stood against us" **(2:14)**, i.e. our sins
+    * Triumphed "over [the rulers and authorities]" **(2:15)**